-From Kayla on April 7th, 2010 in Green Remodeling
+From Dean Dowd on April 07, 2010 in Green Remodeling

 There’s a tradition in the UK to renovate mews houses, which are rows of old stable houses converted into modern dwellings.
 Though they housed horses and other animals hundreds of years ago, today the mews are actually very desirable homes.